 As much of a delight as it would be to have the opportunity to study 250 year old mushroom spores like the eminent scholars we’ve discussed today, we suspect most microscopists and amateur mycologists reading The Psilocybe Philosophy would prefer slightly newer specimens.

-Here at Quality Spores, you’ll find not only all the microscopy equipment you could ever need–including microscopes, slides, test tubes, Petri dishes, and more–as well as a wide selection of fresh, viable, and never-contaminated exotic mushroom spores.
+Here at Quality Spores, you’ll find a wide selection of fresh, viable, and never-contaminated exotic mushroom spores.